MnM/gwt-portlet-bridge/README.md

 All of the deliverable code in the GWT Portlet Bridge has been dedicated to the public domain.

-Anyone is free to copy, modify, publish, use, compile, sell, or distribute the original GWT Portlet Bridge code, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.
+Anyone is free to copy, modify, publish, use, compile, sell, or distribute the original GWT Portlet Bridge code, either in source code form or as a compiled library, for any purpose, commercial or non-commercial, and by any means.

 ## Version History